yukioichinose/Mathematics-for-Machine-Learning-Linear-Algebra/README.md

 3. [行列の積(掛け算)とは何か？計算方法と意味が圧倒的によくわかる解説](https://www.headboost.jp/what-is-matrix-multiplication/) - This webpage (Japanese) illustrates how matrix transform vectors with animation.
 4. [Einsten summation, notes on matrix multiplication and symmetry of the dot product ](https://github.com/Renatochaz/Mathematics_for_Machine_Learning/blob/master/Week4.ipynb) - This github page helped me solve the week 4's quiz, [Example: Using non-square matrices to do a projection](https://www.coursera.org/learn/linear-algebra-machine-learning/quiz/GYaMz/example-using-non-square-matrices-to-do-a-projection).
 This quiz required a comprehensive knowledge of things I learned throughout the course.
 Also, it seems that other students who took this course strggled with this quiz.
+5. [基礎線形代数講座](https://www.slideshare.net/SEGADevTech/ss-249343092) - This slideshare is provided by SEGA.
+This PDF explains Linear Algebra thoroughly, from the standpoint of game programmer.
+It is worth a look if you understand Japanese and want to become a game programmer.